deepanshs/mrsimulator/README.md

 available in python.

 > :warning: The package is currently under development.
 We advice using with caution.
 Bug report are greatly appreciated.

+## Why use mrsimulator?

+- It is a fast solid-state NMR simulator library.
+- Compatible with other packages such as NumPy, SciPy, scikit-learn, LMFIT, etc.
+- Provides you with the necessary tools to build new models, and thus providing opportunities for the development of new problem-solving techniques.
+- Packages using mrsimulator -
+  - [mrinversion](https://mrinversion.readthedocs.io/en/latest/): A python package that
+    utilized mrsimulator tools in combination with scikit-learn to invert 2D NMR isotropic/anisotropic correlation spectrum into a distribution of NMR tensor principal components.
+The examples within shows that inversion of the glass spectrum can provide a wealth of information into the glass structure.
+- Can be used with machine learning packages, such as scikit-learn, Keras, etc.

 ## Features